kevinschoon/pomo/README.md

 # 🍅 pomo

-`pomo` is a simple CLI implementation of the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-It was written for use on a Linux desktop but can easily be ported over to other platforms.
+`pomo` is a simple CLI for using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+There are [some](https://taskwarrior.org/) [amazing](https://todoist.com/) task management systems but `pomo` is more of a task *execution* or [timeboxing](https://en.wikipedia.org/wiki/Timeboxing) system. `pomo` helps you track what you did, how long it took you do it, and how long you expect it will take.

 ## Background

-The Pomodoro Technique is simple and effective time management technique:
+The Pomodoro Technique is simple and effective:

   * Decide on a task you want to accomplish
   * Break the task into timed intervals (pomodoros), [approx. 25 min]